AlanKostrick/bootcamps/README.md

 # Bootcamps

-This application demo's a simple api with a relationship between Campuses and Bootcamps.
+This application demos a simple api with a relationship between Campuses and Bootcamps.

 There are no thymeleaf templates, front end is created through using `fetch API` in JavaScript.